Centaur Price Tops $0.0006 on Exchanges (CNTR)

-Centaur (CNTR) traded up 1.2% against the U.S. dollar during the 1 day period ending at 7:00 AM Eastern on April 3rd.
-One Centaur coin can now be bought for approximately $0.0006 or 0.00000001 BTC on popular cryptocurrency exchanges.
-During the last week, Centaur has traded down 11.1% against the U.S. dollar.
-Centaur has a total market cap of $1.74 million and approximately $387,066.00 worth of Centaur was traded on exchanges in the last 24 hours.
+Centaur (CNTR) traded 1.6% higher against the US dollar during the 1 day period ending at 22:00 PM ET on April 3rd.
+In the last week, Centaur has traded down 14.4% against the US dollar.
+One Centaur coin can currently be bought for $0.0006 or 0.00000001 BTC on popular exchanges.
+Centaur has a market capitalization of $1.77 million and $323,932.00 worth of Centaur was traded on exchanges in the last day.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.